Four Principles for Physically Interpretable World Models: Experimental Validation

 \textbf{Principle 3:} Here we train world models in semi- and weakly-supervised settings: (1) only static information (position, angle) is supervised, while dynamic (velocity) is unknown; (2) velocity is estimated from positions/angles, adding supervision through physical knowledge.
 Figures~\ref{fig:p3}B and~\ref{fig:p3}D show that weak physical supervision improves prediction quality at all prediction horizons.

-\textbf{Principle 4}: We partition the original cartpole and lunar lander images into three parts with SAM.
-Then three smaller decoders are trained to generate each image part, which are combined in the end (as illustrated in Figure~\ref{fig:parts} in the appendix).
-The baseline decoder has one linear layer, two convolutional layers, and a 4-dimensional encoded feature map.
-Our partitioned decoder only contains one linear layer and one smaller convolutional layer.
-In both the baseline and its partitioned version, the latent space has 4 dimensions for the cartpole and 8 for the lunar lander.
+\textbf{Principle 4}: We partition the original cartpole and lunar lander images into three parts with SAM, training three smaller decoders for each and combining them as shown in Figure~\ref{fig:parts} in the Appendix.
 The partitioned generator inputs are the exact physical states, while the baseline approach's uninterpretable latents.
-Our partitioning reduces \textit{200,259 parameters} in the baseline to only \textit{144,665 parameters}.
-Despite that, the reconstruction quality remains comparable, as demonstrated in Table~\ref{tab:comparison}.
+Our partitioning reduces the baseline's parameters by \textit{27.7\%} while keeping a comparable reconstruction quality remains comparable, as per Table~\ref{tab:comparison}.
+Though based on simple environments, these standard benchmarks help isolate each principle’s effect.
+We plan to extend validation to more complex domains like 3D navigation and visual robotic manipulation.